callumfrance/brailler/README.md

 	```shell
 	cd liblouis/
 	```
-4. In terminal run the following commands in order to install LibLouis
+4. In terminal run the following commands in order to install LibLouis:
 	```shell
 	sudo ./autogen.sh
 	sudo ./configure